polytech-lectures-ml-apps-design/app-improvement-stages/README.md

 ```
 with a CPU-bound version of server to illustrate that with 2 concurrent clients,
 one of them will receive `503 Service Unavailable`
-which brings of to the idea of using a message queue for tasks.
+which brings us to the idea of using a message queue for tasks.

 ### Message queue